hack-corduroy/api-Q-and-A/README.md

 ## Database

+I did research on both postgres and cassandra.
 After considering the options, decided that Postgres was the way to go.
 ![image](https://user-images.githubusercontent.com/91281587/152913139-f4f008f0-654d-41eb-b84e-50a1e3c715d0.png)